 Check for Errors and Typos

-Check and double check your statement and then get it proofread by at least 2 or 3 other people.
+Check and double-check your statement and then get it proofread by at least 2 or 3 other people.
 It’s best to get a teacher or someone who has already gone through the process to help you out here.
-However, ask them to keep their inputs limited to the language and grammar, rather than the content, since too many opinions can confuse you.
+However, ask them to keep their inputs limited to the language and grammar.
+Don’t have them comment about the content, since too many opinions can confuse you.

 Make Sure Your Essay Meets All Specifications